 LONDON: A majority of consumers in the UK would accept product placement if it supports free television content or cheaper pay-TV services, despite the fact many find it "annoying".

-Deloitte, the consultancy, partnered with YouGov, the research firm, to
+Deloitte, the consultancy, partnered with YouGov, the research firm, to gauge the opinions

 of 4,199 viewers, finding that two-thirds of the panel described product placement as "annoying".

 But 72% were likely to watch programmes if brands paid to appear or not, compared with 5% that suggested they might avoid these shows.

 The tight product placement restrictions currently enforced in the UK are set to be relaxed later in 2010.